15 Scams in Thailand and How to Avoid Them

 Worker in a temple in Bangkok

-As I told you at the beginning of the article, most people in Thailand are not looking to scam tourists, they make an honest living.
+As I mentioned at the beginning of the article, most people in Thailand aren't out to scam tourists; they earn their living honestly.

-In case I have left any topic untouched, leave me a comment below and I will help you in any way I can.
+If you have any questions, leave me a comment below and I'll help you as much as I can.
 If you found the article useful, share it with other travelers.
-Have a good trip!
+Have a good trip! 😘

 More about Thailand and Southeast Asia